Keys on the seat. Door closed. No spare anywhere nearby.

 • A triggered alarm that will not stop

-• A bent door frame that now seals incorrectly
+• A bent door frame that no longer seals properly

-Non-destructive entry is a skill that requires proper tools and training.
-Done correctly, it leaves zero trace.
-Done incorrectly by an amateur, it leaves a repair bill.
+Non-destructive entry is a skill that needs proper tools and training.
+Done right, it leaves zero trace.
+Done wrong by an amateur, it leaves a repair bill.

 A quick two-minute check first:

-• Check the trunk - some vehicles allow rear seat fold-down access from the trunk
+• Check the trunk.
+Some cars allow rear-seat fold-down access from the trunk.

-• Look for any open windows, even a small gap
+• Look for any open window, even a small gap.

 If none of those work, it is time to call a mobile locksmith.

 The catch: roadside programs have limited tools for newer vehicles with complex door systems.
-If they cannot help - and they will often tell you upfront - they will recommend a locksmith anyway.
-You will end up making that call regardless.
+If they cannot help, and they will often tell you upfront, they will recommend a locksmith anyway.
+You end up making that call regardless.

 Here is what to expect when a professional arrives:

-• They select the right non-destructive tools for your specific vehicle
+2. They pick the right non-destructive tools for your specific car

-• They open the door - typically in 5 to 15 minutes
+3. They open the door, usually in 5 to 15 minutes

-• They check that the door mechanism is working correctly before leaving
+4. They check the door mechanism is working properly before leaving

 Need help right now?